 It starts with simple scrambled eggs that are kicked up with black beans, corn, chopped cilantro, red onion, and the secret ingredient - taco seasoning.
 The taco seasoning adds tons of flavor without needing to reach for tons of spices.
 Pair all that with some shredded cheese and a crispy tortilla, and it is a breakfast that is pretty hard to beat.

 Recipe Tips for Making Breakfast Quesadillas

 Once you master this recipe, you should think of it as a template to make all kinds of delicious morning quesadillas.

 - If you are looking to keep things light.
 I almost use low carb tortillas since they tend to have added fiber and fewer calories.
 Some brands I like are the Ole Extreme, La Tortilla Factory, or something like a Flatout Wrap.
-For those on WW, I usually look for something with 1 point per tortilla.

 - You can use any beans you like for this recipe - pinto beans, white beans, or chickpeas all work.
 I also have a friend who makes these with black soy beans to keep it lower carb.

 - For less sodium, look for low sodium canned beans and corn.
 Also, make your own taco seasoning at home instead of using a store bought taco seasoning.

 - To add some heat, add some chili powder, red pepper flakes, or sliced jalapenos to your quesadillas.